 News Service Briefs

 The following reports were released during the last month by Charisma News Service.
-Go to our Web site at www.charismanews.com to access full-length versions of each day's stories.
+Go to our Web site at www.charismanews.com to access each day's stories.
 The site also includes a search engine so you can access archived news.

 Other stories featured on the Charisma News Service Web site:

 Pro-Family Group Blasts 'How to Be Gay' College Course

 American Missionaries Held for Alleged Drug Smuggling in Africa

 House Church Leader Burns 'Useless' Smuggled Christian Literature